davidmatthew-ie/weather-map-widget/readme.txt

 * Set the width and height using responsive (%) and/or fixed (px) values.
 * Manually define longitude and latitude for precise location coordinates.
 * Choose from 8 levels of zoom (min.
 3, max.
 11).
-* Show or hide pressure isolines and the map marker.
+* Show or hide pressure isolines, the map marker and spot forecast.
 * Choose from the following wind measurement units: beaufort (bft), kilometers per hour (km/h), knots (kt), meters per second (m/s) and miles per hour (mph).

 = Shortcodes =
-The shortcode accepts up to 10 attributes.
+The shortcode accepts up to 11 attributes.
 You can simply use `[ventus]` and it will work (or the old shortcode `[weather-map]` which will continue to work), but you will most likely want to customise the remaining attributes yourself.

 An example of a fully filled-out shortcode would be:

-`[ventus width="100%" height="350px" lat="53.199" lon="-7.603" zoom="4" layer="wind" scale="C" units="knots" pressure="true"  marker="true"]`.
+`[ventus width="100%" height="350px" lat="53.199" lon="-7.603" zoom="4" layer="wind" scale="C" units="knots" pressure="true"  marker="true" forecast="true"]`.

 The attributes can be set as follows:
 * The `width` attribute accepts any valid CSS property for width.